 Call us at 678-235-5460 (Atlanta) or 773-828-0551 (Chicago) to discuss your tax and accounting matters in detail.
 Or email me at gary.massey@masseyandcompanycpa.com.
 Our friendly CPAs, Enrolled Agents and tax advisers are here to help you through every step of the way.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
-Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits, sales tax, and small business accounting and bookkeeping.
+As your trusted partner for tax solutions, our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits, sales tax, and small business accounting and bookkeeping.